sequelize/sequelize/CONTRIBUTING.md

 #### 3.a Local instances

+For Db2 testing if you want yo ucan create a DB called `sequelize_test` else it will use the DB configured in config.js or set in SEQ_DB2_DB env variable.
-For MySQL and PostgreSQL you'll need to create a DB called `sequelize_test`.
+MySQL and PostgreSQL you'll need to create a DB called `sequelize_test`.
 For MySQL this would look like this:

 ```sh